5 Important Arizona Adoption Requirements to Know

 The requirements for adopting a child in Arizona vary depending on the type of adoption you are pursuing and the professional you work with.
 For example, adopting an infant in AZ will have different requirements than adopting a child from foster care.
 Likewise, there are different requirements for adopting a child internationally than adopting a child domestically.

-However, the most important adoption requirements in Arizona are always the same: that a family can meet the social, physical, emotional, safety, and mental health needs of the child.
+The most important adoption requirements in Arizona are always the same: that a family can meet the social, physical, emotional, safety, and mental health needs of the child.
 Understanding this and the other requirements to adopt in Arizona is one of the first steps to take if you are thinking about adopting a child.

-To learn more about the requirements for adoption in Arizona with our agency, you can always call 1-800-ADOPTION or request free information here.
+To learn more about the requirements for adoption in Arizona with our agency, you can always call 1-800-ADOPTION or get free information here.
 In the meantime, here are some answers to the most common questions potential adoptive parents have regarding adoption requirements in Arizona:

 Do you have to be married to adopt in Arizona?